wombatpiobair/suse-benchmark/tsBenchmark/README.md

 ```

 The above command will calculate all permutations, distances, and shortest distance for 8 cities using 10 parallel
-threads and will loop through all the requests 100 times hitting a host at myurl.com on port 8080
+threads.
+Each thread will loop through the requests 100 times hitting an endpoint at myurl.com on port 8080